FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 2c.
 ArtHive detects that the user input is invalid.
   * 2c1.
-ArtHive returns an error message.
+ArtHive displays an error message.

     Use case resumes at step 2.